 Countries across the globe will kick off the new year with a bit of good news.
-A decade after financial crisis shook the world to its core, growth in the global gross domestic product has finally begun to pick back up.
+A decade after a financial crisis shook the world to its core, growth in the global gross domestic product has finally begun to pick back up.
 The Organization for Economic Cooperation and Development estimates that the global economy will grow more than 3.5 percent in 2018 — the fastest pace seen in eight years.

 But many of the deep structural problems that the financial crisis exposed have endured, signaling a more fragile recovery ahead than the cyclical rebounds of the past.
 Moreover, a number of geopolitical risks — looming conflict on the Korean Peninsula, threats of a global trade war, stark battle lines drawn in the Middle East, and anxiety over Chinese and Italian debt, to name a few — could cut the economy's comeback short.
 As U.S. national security adviser H.R.
 McMaster said recently, "Geopolitics are back, and back with a vengeance after this holiday from history we took in the post-Cold War period."

 By themselves, these threats will influence how governments and corporations adapt to a tenser international environment in 2018.
 However, the worst-case outcome of each risk isn't necessarily the most likely.
 And because the United States is the only actor with the ability to tip the scales of several scenarios in either direction, any forecast of the year ahead must start with Washington.